-Filed by the Registrant ⊠ Filed by a Party other than the Registrant \Box Che Check the appropriate box: \boxtimes Preliminary Proxy Statement Confidential, for Use of the Commission Only (as pern nitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Opus Genetics, Inc. (Name of Registrant as Specified in Its Charter) (Name of Pe N/A erson(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
-Fee paid previously with preliminary materials.
+Filed by the Registrant $\boxtimes$ Filed by a Party other than the Registrant $\square$ Che Check the appropriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Opus Genetics, Inc. (Name of Registrant as Specified in Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay Payment of Filing Fee (Check all boxes that apply): $\boxtimes$ ☑ No fee required.
 Fee paid previously with preliminary materials.
 Fee computed on table in exhibit required by Item 25(b) p per Exchange Act Rules 14a-6(i)(1) and 0-11.

-PRELIMINARY PROXY STATEMENT - SUBJECT TO COMPLETION - DATED MARCH 20, 2025
+PRELIMINARY PROXY STATEMENT - SUBJECT TO COMPLETION - DATED MARCH 21, 2025